Welcome to Year 3!

 3S Mr Sanderson

-LSAs: Mrs Garner, Mrs Bailey and Mrs Clemans.
+LSAs: Mrs Garner, Mrs Bailey, Mrs Clemans and Mrs Johnson.

 If you have any questions, please don't hesitate to ask one of the Year 3 team.

 In Year 3, it is important that you read with your child at least 3 times a week and sign their reading record.
 Children must have it signed to gain their sticker for the sticker chart.
 Children who read 5 times a week can earn 2 stickers.
 A member of the Year 3 team will check reading records daily, so please ensure that reading records are returned to school each morning.